High order discretization methods for spatial-dependent epidemic models: Stability of the analytic solution

-We also suppose that all non-negative initial conditions are assigned to the equation.
-First, we would like to prove the non-negativity of $I_\varepsilon(t,x,y)$.
-Proceeding towards contradiction, let us suppose that the function takes negative values for some time $t$ at some point $(x,y) \in \Omega$.
-Let us define by $t_0$ the first moment in time after which $I_\varepsilon(t,x,y)$ takes negative values, i.e.,
+Let us suppose that the initial conditions assigned to \eqref{spat_epsilon} are all non-negative.
+First, we would like to prove the non-negativity of $I_\varepsilon(t,x,y)$ by contradiction.
+Assume that the function takes negative values for some time $t$ at some point $(x,y) \in \Omega$.
+Define by $t_0$ the last moment in time for which $I_\varepsilon(t,x,y)$ takes non-negative values, i.e.,